How do people come to trust a product or brand that they’ve never heard of?

 Write your video script

-Now it’s time to work on your storytelling script.
+Now it’s time to work on your video script.

 A great video weaves a beautiful, persuasive story.
 And a great story has 4 main stages,

 - Outline the pain points of your target audience